Bicycle performance: Typical speeds

-Modern cyclists use a speedometer or cyclocomputer to measure, record, and share several variables including speed, gradient, distance, time, cadence, slope, Watts, power, temperature, GPS data, route, and even heart rate.
+Fitness cyclists use a speedometer or cyclocomputer to measure, record, and share several variables including speed, gradient, distance, time, cadence, slope, power (watts), temperature, GPS data, route, and even heart rate.

 Cycling speed records

 The highest speed officially recorded for any human-powered vehicle (HPV) on level ground and with calm winds and without external aids (such as motor pacing and wind-blocks, but including a defined amount of gravity assist) is 144.18 km/h set in 2016 by Todd Reichert in the Eta Speedbike, a streamlined recumbent bicycle.
 In the 1989 Race Across America, a group of HPVs crossed the United States in just 5 days.
 The highest speed officially recorded for a bicycle ridden in a conventional upright position under fully faired conditions was 82 km/h over 200 m.
 That record was set in 1986 by Jim Glover on a Moulton AM7 at the Human Powered Speed Championships during Expo86 World Fair in Vancouver.
 The fastest bicycle speed in slipstream is 296 km/h (183.9 mph), set by Denise Mueller-Korenek in 2018 on the Bonneville Salt Flats.
 This involved slipstreaming behind a dragster.